onfido/api-java-client/docs/DefaultApi.md

 Token.setApiKeyPrefix("Token");

 DefaultApi apiInstance = new DefaultApi();
-String page = "page_example"; // String | The page to return.
+Integer page = 56; // Integer | The page to return.
 Defaults to the first page if omitted.
-The first page is `page=1`
+The first page is `page=1` Integer perPage = 56; // Integer | The number of objects per page.
+Defaults to 20 if omitted.
-String perPage = "perPage_example"; // String | The number of objects per page.
-Defaults to 20 if omitted. try {
+Boolean includeDeleted = true; // Boolean | Whether to also include applicants scheduled for deletion.
+Defaults to false if omitted. try {
-    ApplicantsList result = apiInstance.listApplicants(page, perPage);
+    ApplicantsList result = apiInstance.listApplicants(page, perPage, includeDeleted);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling DefaultApi#listApplicants");